The Advantages of Living in Laurel, Maryland: A Guide to Real Estate in the Suburban Community

 As part of Prince George, Anne Arundel, Howard, and Montgomery Counties, Laurel is one of Maryland's most attractive suburban sprawls.
 Developed initially as a small town to support the Baltimore & Ohio Railroad, this primarily residential community is conveniently located 20 miles from Washington, D.C., and Baltimore.
-Laurel, Maryland, is far enough from Washington, D.C., that it does not have the high housing costs and living costs typical in nearby suburbs.
+Laurel, Maryland, is far enough from Washington, D.C., that it does not have the high housing and living costs typical in nearby suburbs.

+Create a FREE account to get new Laurel listing alerts by email, save searches and save your favorite Laurel listings.
 Tell us about your specific home-buying criteria, and we will monitor the Laurel, Maryland, listings for you!

 The accuracy of all information, regardless of source, including but not limited to open house information, square footages and lot sizes, is deemed reliable but not guaranteed and should be personally verified through personal inspection by and/or with the appropriate professionals.
 The data contained herein is copyrighted by Bright MLS and is protected by all applicable copyright laws.
 Any unauthorized dissemination of this information is in violation of copyright laws and is strictly prohibited.